Scripture: Luke 21:12-19

 Gospel of peace

 The word "martyr" in the New Testament Greek means "witness".
-The Book of Revelations says that "Jesus was the faithful witness ...who freed us from our sins by his blood" (Revelations 1:5).
+The Book of Revelation says that "Jesus was the faithful witness ...who freed us from our sins by his blood" (Revelation 1:5).
 Tertullian, a second century lawyer who converted when he saw Christians singing as they went out to die by the hands of their persecutors, exclaimed: "The blood of the martyrs is seed."
 Their blood is the seed of new Christians, the seed of the church.

 The third century bishop, Cyprian said: "When persecution comes, God's soldiers are put to the test, and heaven is open to martyrs.
 We have not enlisted in an army to think of peace and to decline battle, for we see that the Lord has taken first place in the conflict."
 True martyrs live and die as witnesses of the Gospel.
 They overcome their enemies through persevering hope and courage, undying love and forbearance, kindness, goodness, and compassion.